juanjux/docker_pipreplace/README.md

 commands in the Dockerfile, this has the problem that you now have to maintain two lists if you want to keep the `requirements.txt` file for your project (*and you really want*).

-So this script just reads the `requirements.txt` file and a `Dockerfile.template` file and it replaced the mark `### PIPREPLACE ###` with the list of pip install commands.
+So this script just reads the `requirements.txt` file and a `Dockerfile.template` file and it replaced the mark `### PIPREPLACE ###` with the list of pip install commands and then writes the final `Dockerfile`.
 So if you change anything in your dependencies only that dependency will be downloaded and or compiled.
 Of course this will generate a lot more caches but the build will be faster and you will avoid downloads, which is nice if you are on the go and connected though a limited data plan.